dot-agent/nextpy/README.md

 Set up the app, add the main page, and prepare it for launch.

+> [!NOTE]
-Your app, completed in under 25 lines, will be accessible at `localhost:3000` with the server running on `localhost:8000`.
+> Your app, completed in under 25 lines, will be accessible at `localhost:3000` with the server running on `localhost:8000`.

 ![-----------------------------------------------------](https://res.cloudinary.com/dzznkbdrb/image/upload/v1694798498/divider_1_rej288.gif)